 From 2000 to 2004, Michael served in state government, first as an aid to Mississippi Gov. Ronnie Musgrove and later as office manager for the State Superintendent of Education.
 As a member of the governor’s staff, Michael was responsible for constituent communications and legislative affairs; he was also the governor’s liaison to county and municipal governments.

-In addition to his law practice, Michael remains active in his community and local bar organizations, having served as the president of the Jackson Young Lawyers Association, a director for the Mississippi Young Lawyers Division, and a volunteer pro bono attorney for clients referred by the Mississippi Center for Justice and Southern Poverty Law Center.
+In addition to his law practice, Michael remains active in bar associations and community organizations, having served on the boards of the Mississippi Symphony Orchestra, Mississippi Association of Partners in Education, and the Millsaps College Arts & Lecture Series.
+He has been recognized by the Mississippi Business Journal as a “Leader in Law” (2020) and one of Mississippi’s “Top 40 Under 40” business leaders (2014).
 In 2011, he was named “Young Lawyer of the Year” by his alma mater, Mississippi College School of Law, for his contributions to the legal community.
-In 2014, he was recognized by the Mississippi Business Journal as one of Mississippi’s “Top 40 Under 40” business leaders.

-Michael graduated summa cum laude from Mississippi College School of Law, where he served as articles editor for the Mississippi College Law Review and was a member of the Moot Court Board.
-Before law school, Michael graduated magna cum laude from Millsaps College.
-At Millsaps, he was a writer and editor for the college newspaper, The Purple & White, and the recipient of the Reid and Cynthia Bingham Award for Excellence in Political Science.
+Michael graduated summa cum laude from Mississippi College School of Law, where he served as articles editor for the Mississippi College Law Review and was a member of the Moot Court Board, and graduated magna cum laude with a B.A. in political science from Millsaps College.